edinburghhacklab/laser-timer-i2c/README.md

 ## Hardware interface
 The state is monitored using GPIO 22 and the total runtime in microseconds is calculated while this pin is active.

+The I2C device uses the default SDA/SCL pins GP4/GP5 and has address 0x28,
+expecting to run at 100kHz.

+## I2C interface
+The laser runtime in microseconds is stored in a buffer which must be refreshed before reading.

+Write command byte 0x01 to refresh the cached value (and reset the read offset to the start of the buffer) and then read 8 bytes to get the value in little-endian byte order.